-The techniques of this paper, [\ref{Dumas}] and [\ref{Dumas2}] depend on the construction of functions between sets of terms in the forcing language of Cohen extensions, utilizing commutativity with order-preserving injections between indexing ordinals on the index ordinals of the Cohen poset.
+The techniques of this paper, and those of [\ref{Dumas}] and [\ref{Dumas2}] depend on the construction of functions between sets of terms in the forcing language of Cohen extensions, utilizing commutativity with order-preserving injections indexing ordinals of the Cohen poset.
 Having presented the details of the construction of level term functions using simplified gap-1 and gap-2 morasses, it is relatively straightforward to see how these constructions extend to simplified higher (finite) gap morasses.

-A simplified $(\kappa,n+1)$-morass, for $\kappa$ a regular cardinal and integer $n$, is a family of embeddings between simplified $(\kappa, n)$-morass segments that satisfies properties analogous to those relating simplified $(\omega_1,2)$-morasses to embeddings of simplified $(\omega_1,1)$-morass segments.
-Central to the utility of these constructions is that the embeddings are reducible to order-preserving injections between ordinals.
+A simplified $(\kappa,n+1)$-morass, for $\kappa$ a regular cardinal and integer $n$, is a family of embeddings between fake simplified $(\kappa, n)$-morass segments that satisfies properties analogous to those relating a simplified $(\omega_1,2)$-morass to embeddings between fake simplified $(\omega_1,1)$-morass segments.
+Central to the utility of these constructions is that the second component of the embeddings are order-preserving injections between ordinals.
 For a thorough treatment of simplified finite gap morasses, including an inductive definition, see Szalkai [\ref{Szalkai}].